Outstanding Clinical Experience

 Inpatient Service Rotations

 Fellows are expected to take primary responsibility for the evaluation and management of their list of patients under direct supervision of an attending pulmonologist and are allowed graded autonomy over three years.
-Hospital follow-up is frequently arranged with the fellow which allows longitudinal learning experiences.
-The fellows leads a team of residents in the care of patients admitted to the pulmonary service.
-During consult rotations, patient rounds are tailored to the individual fellow’s learning and are conducted mainly by the fellow and attending in collaboration with services requesting a pulmonary consultation.
+Hospital follow-up is frequently arranged with the fellow which allows longitudinal learning experiences across inpatient to outpatient settings.
+The fellow leads a team of residents in the care of patients admitted to the pulmonary service.
+During consult rotations, patient rounds are tailored to the individual fellow’s learning and are conducted as a fellow-attending pair.

 Fellows maintain their own panel of patients over three years in their continuity and CF clinics.
 Fellows have one half-day of general continuity clinic and one half-day of CF continuity clinic per week.
 Each fellow is assigned a supervising attending pulmonologist.
 The fellow establishes a long-term relationship with patients and families which is considered a critical part of training.